WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.14.4 =
+* RTL stylesheet not included by default.

 = 1.14.3 =
-Fix JavaScript error in slideshow.
+Fixed JavaScript error in slideshow.

 = 1.14.2 =
-Fix honeypot bug.
+Fixed honeypot bug.
 Add Hebrew translation and right-to-left stylesheets.

 = 1.14.1 =
 Definitely update if you are using the Spacious theme or Page Builder plugin.